AceWiki/AceWiki/README.txt

 Using Jetty Runner, the web applications can be started with

-  java -Djava.library.path=LIBJPLPATH -jar jetty-runner.jar webapps.war
+  java -Djava.library.path=LIBJPLPATH -jar jetty-runner.jar acewiki.war

 where LIBJPLPATH is the path of the SWI Prolog JPL library, or you can use the Unix shell script "run-webapps-with-jettyrunner.sh".